Enterprise NCC-1701

 I built a central cylinder with studs facing each direction and then put plates with curved slope pieces on the outside.
 To support the weight of the warp nacelles, I built a support from the saucer to the nacelles (so no weight is on the SNOT section).

-After that was the saucer, which was refreshingly straightforward!
-Though the impulse engines needed a lot of attention to get the detail just right.
 The final challenge was the stand, because the SNOT design of the stardrive didn’t create a section to put a lot of support onto.
 This meant that the ship fell forward with the weight of the saucer.
 It was time to bring in some Technic pieces to lock everything in!
+If you look closely, you’ll see that the elements connecting the stand are upside down, and flipped within the stand base.

 Gallery